yuhko-msft/microsoft-graph-docs/api-reference/beta/api/team-sendactivitynotification.md

 >**NOTE:** Only Microsoft Graph app IDs that have been linked with a Teams app ID can send notifications.
 For details, see [Teams App Manifest](/microsoftteams/platform/graph-api/activity-feed/feed-notifications#update-your-teams-app-manifest).

->**NOTE:** Currently, activity notifications sent via this API will only appear For users running Microsoft Teams Developer Preview on a web or desktop device.
+>**NOTE:** Currently, activity notifications sent via this API will only appear for users running Microsoft Teams Developer Preview on a web or desktop device.
 For more information, see [How do I enable Developer Preview](/microsoftteams/platform/resources/dev-preview/developer-preview-intro).

 ## Permissions